 Don’t allow stress to get to you

-The effects of stress can be frequent with business owners as they’re under such a high amount of pressure at all times.
+The effects of workplace stress can be frequent with business owners as they’re under such a high amount of pressure at all times.
 They pour their heart and soul into the business venture they choose to proceed with, hoping it can become a global brand, or even just make enough money to earn them a living.
 Failure isn’t something they want to think about, but it is naturally always in the back of their minds.

 35% of business owners lose the motivation to run their business at least once a year due to stress related issues, making it one of the largest stress inducing positions anyone can take in the workplace.